pragunbhutani/dbt-llm-tools/README.md

 1. Clone the repository on your computer: `gh repo clone pragunbhutani/dbt-llm-tools`
 2. `cd` into the repository: `cd dbt-llm-tools`
+3. The project uses poetry to install dependencies.
+If you don't have poetry installed already, run `make poetry`.
-3. Run `make install` to download and set up all of the dependencies
+4. Run `make install` to download and set up all of the dependencies
    - (optional) Download an example dbt project with `make fetch_example_project`.
    - This project will be stored in the sub-directory named `example_dbt_project`
-4. Run the client with `make run_client`
+5. Run the client with `make run_client`

 You should then be able to see the client run in your browser at `http://localhost:8501/app`